-The windows require redecoration.
+The windows have been redecorated.
 They are not original.
-They are single sheets of Georgian wired glass obscure glass, no doubt with good intentions for security but they create a very imposing and inward looking feeling.
+They are single sheets of Georgian wired glass obscure glass, no doubt with good intentions for security but they create a very imposing and inward-looking feeling.
 There is little opportunity for ventilation other than the natural leakage through the fabric.
 The addition of the memorial window at the south east nave in pvc has further eroded the character of the building.
+Replacing the obscure with clear glass in timber frames and introduce opening ventilators would be good if funds allow.